12 images, Castle Rock, quake rock fall & landslide, Bridle Path Rd, Bridle Path:

 Mark: You're right Janet.
 Saw the rock fall on a Google Map satellite pic in The Press recently.
 Hard to see the fall from Chch side, as it's on a hidden slope, off Heathcote Valley, but easily seen from Summit Rd.
 Will go up the Bridle Path next week before the rock fall grasses over again.
 Was a massive brown gouge down Port Hills with clean rocks shattered off the east side of Castle Rock.
 Bet rock climbers will want to find new climbs after the dust settles.
 November 3 at 5.10 pm.

 Mark: Two months sharing portaloos with neighbours: Two months post quake a SA family living near Brooklands Lagoon left portaloos for dodgy sewage reconnection.
-They wait for the Earthquake Commission to cough up & make up their minds whether their liquefaction damaged home will be rebuilt or not.
+They wait for the Earthquake Commission to cough up & decide whether their liquefaction damaged home will be rebuilt or not.
 November 9 at 1.17 am.

 [Castle Rock rock fall was harbinger of worse to come in Port Hills suburbs in the 22.02.11 quake].